Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 If, however, you were in the folder called `docs` and you wanted to open one of the `.exe` files, you would probably use the absolute path for that file (`root/programs/.exe`) to get there.
 This is because you have not navigated any of the route yet, so you need the full 'address'.

+## The root

+The `root` is the top-level of directories, which contains all other directories further down the tree.
+Sometimes, like in Unix-(Linux-) based systems, the root directory is a single folder.
+However, in Windows and Mac things are a little different.

+In Windows...

 ## Create a folder for the course